hackerb9/Tandy-Terminfo/README.md

 ## History

-This started out as a woefully inadequate TERMCAP entry for Microsoft's Xenix in the back of the Radio Shack TELCOM manual.
+This started out as a woefully inadequate TERMCAP entry for Microsoft's Xenix in the back of the TELCOM manual.
 (Yes, Microsoft had their own flavor of UNIX back then.
 And you could buy it at Radio Shack on their [TRS-80 Model 16](https://archive.org/details/RSC-09_Computer_Catalog_1983_Radio_Shack/page/n3/mode/1up) computer).
 Just for historical interest, [here](orig.termcap) is the